RosenNX6/smallwave/README.md

 Pending.

 ## Firmware
 The smallwave utilizes the ZMK programming language.
-To view, download, or edit the zmk programming used for this project, visit the [zmk-config-smallwave repository](https://github.com/rosennx6/zmk-config-smallwave) and follow the provided instructions.
+To view, download, or edit the zmk programming used for this project, visit the [zmk-config-smallwave repository](https://github.com/rosennx6/zmk-config-smallwave).